leifliddy/podman-cemu-builder/README.md

 # once inside the container, run this script to build cemu
 /root/scripts/01-build.cemu.sh

-# the resulting Cemu binary will copied to the /output directory which is shared with the host system
+# the resulting Cemu binary will be copied to the /output directory which is shared with the host system

 # exit container
 Control+D or exit